chronopsychiatry/UK-Biobank-Time-Dimensions-Project/Projects/Lifetime-Shiftwork/README.md

-R code is [here](Projects/Lifetime-Shiftwork/get_MS_var-to-add-to-github.R) Particiants that had a diagnosis before age 20 were excluded It might be necessary to exclude shiftwork data after diagnosis of MS?
-It wouldn't matter if people did shiftwork after diagnosis only?
+R code is [here](Projects/Lifetime-Shiftwork/get_MS_var-to-add-to-github.R) Particiants that had a diagnosis before age 20 were excluded.
 Unknown or uncertain diagnosis dates are not excluded, but not possible to know if they were diagnosed before 20

 ## 6. Derivation of Lifetime Smoking Record